datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Contact to Tripletex Customer
 -----------------------------------------
-Every SuperOffice Contact will be synchronized with a Tripletex Customer.

-If a matching Tripletex Customer already exists, the SuperOffice Contact will be merged with the existing one.
-If no matching Tripletex Customer is found, a new Tripletex Customer will be created.
+Before any synchronization can take place, a link between a SuperOffice Contact and a Tripletex Customer must be established.

+A new Tripletex Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Sale, User, Quote, Person, Contact, Quoteline, or Quotealternative that is synchronized into Tripletex.

 A SuperOffice Contact will merge with a Tripletex Customer if one of the following property combinations match: